wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-without-user-input/includes/3-weather-report.md

 This lesson shows how to build a flow that is triggered by a button that will notify you of the weather forecast for today and tomorrow.
 In this lesson, you will also see how to edit a button flow and add another step to send an email notification with the weather forecast.
 This example uses the **MSN Weather** connector.

 Before we begin, you may be wondering, when should I create a Power Automate button?
-There are a number of examples, such as the example you will see in this module, but another very common scenario is creating a button to send an email to your manager if you're sick or going to be late to work.
-These scenarios require no user input, you can create a button which will allow you too quickly and easily notify your manager or send an email with the single push of a button.
+There are many examples, such as the example you will see in this module, but another common scenario is creating a button to send an email to your manager if you're sick or going to be late to work.
+These scenarios require no user input, you can create a button, which will allow you too quickly and easily notify your manager or send an email with the single push of a button.

-As stated previuosly though, in this example you will see how to create a button and get a notification with today and tomorrows weather forecast..
+As stated previously though, in this example you will see how to create a button and get a notification with today and tomorrow's weather forecast.

 1. [Sign in to Power Automate](https://flow.microsoft.com/?azure-portal=true).